ggreen/kafka-devOps/README.md

 ## Topic Access Scripts

+The following can be used to access topics and its containing data.

 Script | Note
 ------ | -----------
 consumerTopic.sh | Listen for topic events to print to stdout